Our Debt Free Family

 In a high-stakes environment where milliseconds matter, USOPC makes sure mental health isn’t an afterthought—it’s part of the winning strategy.

 The gridiron is brutal physically—and mentally.
-Recognizing the toll football takes, the NFL launched the Total Wellness initiative and established a dedicated Mental Health & Wellness Committee to support players at every stage of their careers.
+Recognizing the toll football takes, the NFL launched the Total Wellness initiative and established a dedicated Mental Health and Wellness Committee to support players at every stage of their careers.

 Programs include confidential counseling, transition services for retired players, peer support groups, and mental health education tailored for athletes and their families.
 Each NFL team now has a Behavioral Health Team Clinician available to players.